the keynote stage at Adobe Summit 2019

 The Keynotes: Reese Witherspoon, Ann Lewnes, and Steve Lucas

-On the second day of the Summit, Ann Lewnes, CMO of Adobe, interviewed Reese Witherspoon and the content was exceptional and inspiring, to say the least.
-Reese actually used Adobe to create her pitch deck when she was raising funding from VCs for her production company, Hello Sunshine — how cool is that?
+On day two of the Summit, Adobe CMO Ann Lewnes interviewed Reese Witherspoon.
+The conversation was inspiring—Reese even used Adobe to create her pitch deck while raising VC funding for her production company, Hello Sunshine.
 Her commitment to women and building a supportive community geared toward uplifting and unifying them was incredibly inspirational.
 Great speaker choice!

-In a particularly touching moment, Ann Lewnes got choked up while thanking her marketing team, and for me, this was a great moment to witness.
-As a woman in business, I love seeing other women model a new style for leadership that’s inspired by other leaders as well as by their own team.
+Ann Lewnes got choked up thanking her marketing team—a touching moment to witness.
+As a woman in business, I love seeing women model leadership inspired by both other leaders and their own teams.
 I found it very human and relatable.

-All in all, it’s really exciting to see the Adobe features that will be rolled out into Marketo Engage, as well as all the other updates that will become the primary UI.
-The event production was phenomenal, and we’re looking forward to continuing to grow the Marketo Nation community within the Adobe umbrella.
+Overall, it’s exciting to see Adobe features coming to Marketo Engage, and the updates that will shape the primary UI.
+The event production was phenomenal, and we look forward to growing the Marketo Nation community within Adobe.